piaand/prick.ly/README.md

 - Set a status of a hedgehog as "unavailable" (for admins)
 - Delete a hedgehog from the database (for admins)

+To see the updated user stories documentation, visit [here](documentation/userstories.md).

 ## Database description
 Below is a picture about the database plan for the Prick.ly service